squareboat/nest-eyewitness/README.md

 - ✅ Email first error reporter
 - ✅ Comprehensive support for custom webhooks
 - ✅ Access to complete stack trace for easy debugging and decision making
+- ✅ Fast Integration and comprehensive documentation

 For complete documentation, head over to [our site](https://opensource.squareboat.com/nest-eyewitness).

 ---

+## Contributing

+Please see our contributing [guidelines](./CONTRIBUTING.md).

 ## About Us